no more guesswork

 Can I use bark chippings on a driveway?

 Yes, bark chippings work for low-traffic driveways and parking areas.
 Lay 100mm (4 inches) deep over compacted ground with weed membrane.
-You’ll need robust edging (timber sleepers or metal edge strips) to contain the bark.
+You’ll need solid edging (timber sleepers or metal edge strips) to contain the bark.
 Be aware it will need topping up more frequently than gravel due to decomposition.
 For heavy vehicle access, gravel or MOT Type 1 is more durable.

 How often should I top up bark chippings?